All Falls Down (Alan Walker song): Critical reception

 Kat Bein of Billboard wrote: "The track kicks off with glimmering acoustic strums and finger-snaps, all leading up to a bouncy, anthemic drop."
 Matthew Meadow of Your EDM felt "the drop is still characteristically Walker", and appreciates that "the influence from [Digital Farm Animals] is noticeable".
 Kevin Apaza of Direct Lyrics praised Walker for "gives listeners a counterbalance in the form of an uplifting electro pop beat and drops" despite the "rather sad" lyrics.
 Erik of EDM Sauce wrote a mixed review of the song, saying that the song has "a more laid back almost tropical feeling", which he opined as "something like Kygo might release".
 He also praised Cyrus for "providing gorgeous vocals throughout".
 He concluded by deeming the song "a lesser known, forgettable release" from Walker.
+Olav Haraldsen Roen of NRK P3 said, "The verses are dry and raw, and the chorus, despite Walker's signature pulsating synths and a simple melody line, is quite characterless."

 Music video

 The music video, released alongside the single, joins a post-apocalyptic trilogy which began with the visual for Walker's previous single "Tired".
-It continues where the previous video left off, taking place eighty-three years after a solar storm destroyed all technology on earth in 2017.
+It continues where the previous video left off, taking place eighty-three years after a solar storm destroyed all technology on Earth in 2017.

+The music video was shot in Bosnia and Herzegovina, Croatia and Montenegro.
+Some of the filming took place at the Kupari Tourist Complex, a ruined resort in Župa Dubrovačka, Croatia.